 1.0 Closing of Contract

-1.1 Our orders are effected on the basis of these General Purchasing Conditions.
-We do not recognize any contrary conditions, even when we have not explicitly contradicted them.
-Even if we accept deliveries/services without ex-pressing reservations, in no case can assumptions be made that we have accepted these conditions of delivery.
-These General Purchasing Conditions will be valid for all future contractual relations.
+1.1 Our orders are effected exclusively on the basis of these General Purchasing Conditions.
+We do not recognize any contrary conditions, even if we have not explicitly contradicted them.
+Even if we accept deliveries/services without expressing reservations, in no case can assumptions be made that we have accepted these conditions of delivery.
+These General Purchasing Conditions shall be valid for all future contractual relations.

 1.2 If our order has not been accepted, in writing, within 5 (five) working days of receipt, we are entitled to cancel.
-If the Supplier states a delivery time, in their order confirmation, which deviates from that named in the order, then the delivery time named by them shall be regarded as approved, if we have not made an objection within 5 (five) calendar days.
-This is not valid with fixed agreements.
-If the Supplier accepts our order with a deviating delivery time, he is obliged to clearly notify us of this deviation.
+If the Supplier accepts our order with deviating conditions, he is obliged to clearly notify us of this deviation.

 1.3 Only orders submitted in writing are legally binding.
 Orders made verbally or by telephone,

-on-call deliveries, as well as any alterations and supplements can be effected through data transmission, or through machine readable data carrier.
-E-Mails which have been enciphered in accordance with the Digital Signature Act correspond to the written form.
+on-call deliveries, as well as any alterations and supplements thereof can be effected through data transmission, or through machine readable data carrier.
+Emails which have been enciphered in accordance with the Digital Signature Act correspond to the written form.

-1.4 Restrictions to the legal powers of attorney of handling agents, and agents with powers of negotiation and conciliation who represent the Supplier, and/or the limitation of liability for risks from the implied and ostensible authority of persons, representing the Supplier, in their conditions of sale and/or conditions of delivery are not terms of the contract.
+1.4 Restrictions to the legal powers of attorney of authorized agents, agents with power to conclude a contract and soliciting agents who represent the Supplier, and/or the limitation of liability for risks from the implied and ostensible authority of persons representing the Supplier, in their conditions of sale and/or conditions of delivery shall not become terms of the contract.

-1.5 Remuneration for attendance or for working out tenders, projects, designs or trial deliveries. will not be granted.
-Offers submitted are to be firm and free of charge.
+1.5 Remuneration for attendance or for working out tenders, projects, designs or trial deliveries will not be granted.
+Offers submitted shall be binding and free of charge.
 They should comply with our enquiries.
 Alternatives would, however, be expedient.
-Any deviations from our enquiries are to be clearly distinguished.
+Any deviations from our enquiries shall be clearly distinguished.

-1.6 The Supplier is obliged to treat our enquiries, any offer resulting thereof; as well as agreements entered into; in the strictest confidence.
+1.6 The Supplier is obliged to hold our enquiries, any offer resulting thereof, as well as agreements entered into, in the strictest confidence.
 He may only reveal a business connection with us in any publication, e. g in advertising material and reference lists, after first obtaining our written consent.

-1.7 The contracting partners pledge themselves to treat as trade secrets all commercial or technical details known to them through their business relationship, which are not in the public domain.
-Subcontractors are to pledge themselves accordingly.
+1.7 The contracting partners undertake to treat as trade secrets all commercial or technical details disclosed to them through their business relationship, which are not in the public domain.
+Subcontractors have to be put under the same obligation to secrecy.
 Should one of the contracting partners detect that confidential information has gone missing, he is to inform the other contracting partner immediately.
-The pledge of secrecy also remains in force after the settlement of this contract.
-It only becomes void when, and in so far as, the manufacturing intelligence contained in the entrusted data becomes general knowledge in the public domain.
+The obligation to secrecy also remains in force after completion of this contract.
+It only expires when, and in so far as, the manufacturing know-how contained in the entrusted data becomes general knowledge in the public domain.

-1.8 We can request changes to the items to be supplied even after the closing of contract, as long as this is reasonable to the supplier.
-With these contract changes the costs as well as the delivery dates are to be appropriately taken into account.
+1.8 We can request changes to the delivery items even after the closing of contract, as long as this is acceptable to the Supplier.
+With these contract changes, the repercussions for both parties with regard to increase or reduction of the costs as well as the delivery dates are to be appropriately taken into account.

-1.9 Commercial clauses are to be construed in accordance with the incoterms valid at the closing of contract.
-On request, the Supplier will make available to us, without delay, proof of origin complete with all requisite data and duly signed.
-In accepting this order, the Supplier engages to permit the examination of proof of origin and suppliers declaration by the customs administration, and, furthermore, to supply any requisite data, and to produce any required official confirmations (information sheets).
-Furthermore, the Supplier engages to compensate us for any damages incurred arising from the non-recognition of nationality by the relevant authority.
-The Supplier will inform us, without delay, if a delivery becomes partly or wholly subject to export restrictions under German or any other law.
+1.9 Commercial clauses are to be construed in accordance with the Incoterms valid at the closing of contract.
+On request, the Supplier will make available to us, without delay, certificates of origin complete with all requisite data and duly signed.
+In accepting this order, the Supplier engages to permit the examination of the certificates of origin and supplier´s declarations by the customs administration, and, furthermore, to supply any requisite data, and to produce any required official confirmation (information sheets).
+Furthermore, the Supplier engages to compensate us for any damage arising from the non-recognition of the declared nationality by the relevant authority.
+The Supplier will inform us, without delay, if a delivery becomes partly or wholly subject to export restrictions under Germanor any other law.

 2.0 Notes on ordering, models, designs, instructions

-2.1 The order number, the date of order and our identification number of the ordered parts are to be repeated on all communications, consignment notes, invoices etc.
+2.1 The order number, the date of order and our identification number of the delivery items are to be repeated on all communications, consignment notes, invoices etc. related to the order.

 2.2 We reserve rights of ownership and copyright in relation to models, designs, samples and other data pertaining to the orders, which have been temporarily entrusted to the Supplier.
-The supplier is obliged to surrender to us this data immediately on demand, as soon as his contractual obligations to us have been fulfilled.
-The supplier is not allowed to make this data accessible to a third party.
+The Supplier is obliged to surrender to us these data immediately on demand, as soon as his contractual obligations to us have been fulfilled.
+The Supplier is not allowed to make these data accessible to any third party.

-2.3 Goods, models, samples, designs or other data pertaining to our orders that have been produced according to our specifications may not be utilized by other companies.
-We reserve ownership and proprietary rights over them.
-The supplier may not make them accessible to a third party.
+2.3 Goods, models, samples, designs or other data pertaining to our orders that have been produced according to our specifications may not be utilized for other companies.
+We reserve ownership and proprietary rights to them.
+The Supplier may not make them accessible to any third party without our expressly declared consent.
 At any time, after completion of the order, he is obliged to return them immediately on demand.